 The black arrow represents the direct transfer from host state to home state, red arrows represent the indirect path of transfers.
-Percentages above arrows indicate the withholding tax rate levied on interest payments made from State A \rightarrow State B. Percentages inside parentheses indicate corporate income tax rates.
+Percentages above arrows indicate the withholding tax rate levied on interest payments made from State A $\rightarrow$ State B. Percentages inside parentheses indicate corporate income tax rates.

-Indirect investment allows firms to take advantage of this heterogeneity.
-By establishing an intermediate subsidiary in a strategically selected third state, investing firms can gain access to lower-tax "paths" on which to send their capital.
-Figure 1 provides an example of how this works, with respect to dividend payments: While the U.S. and India do have a tax treaty together, withholding taxes on direct India-U.S. transfers are still taxed at a rate of 20%.
+how this works, with respect to dividend payments: While the U.S. and India do have a tax treaty together, withholding taxes on direct India-U.S. transfers are still taxed at a rate of 20%.
 However, India's tax treaty with Mauritius is more favorable, providing a withholding tax rate of only 10% on India-Mauritius transfers.
 Mauritius, in turn, does not tax outward dividend payments; therefore, Columbia Capital can cut its withholding tax burden in half by investing in India indirectly through a Mauritius shell company.

 In addition to lowering withholding tax rates, bilateral tax treaties have other properties that firms find desirable.
 First, they distribute taxing rights between the two signatory states.
-This can be in firms' favor if taxing rights are given to the state with the more favorable policy: for example, the BTT between India and Mauritius gives Mauritius the right to tax capital gains profits, although it chooses not to.14 Tax treaties also typically give protected investors access to a dispute settlement mechanism, similar to ISDS, that can be used in the event of a tax dispute (Hearson and Tucker, 2021).
+This can be in firms' favor if taxing rights are given to the state with the more favorable policy: for example, the BTT between India and Mauritius gives Mauritius the right to tax capital gains profits, although it chooses not to.
+Tax treaties also typically give protected investors access to a dispute settlement mechanism, similar to ISDS, that can be used in the event of a tax dispute (Hearson and Tucker, 2021).
+However, it should be noted that BITs and BTTs are not substitutes for one another: first, BTTs do not provide firms with the ability to initiate arbitration with their host states regarding any non-tax issue.
+Second, BITs do not provide any tax benefits for covered firms; in addition, BITs increasingly contain legal clauses specifying that the BIT cannot be used to arbitrate on issues related to taxation (Morris et al., 2024).